The decline bench press can be an effective exercise to improve the development of your lower pecs.

 - Return the dumbbells to the start position using a 2-sec eccentric tempo

-A lot of bodybuilders like to twist the dumbbells at the top of the range of motion in order to isolate the lower and inner chest muscles even more.
+A lot of bodybuilders like to twist the dumbbells at the top of the range of motion to isolate the lower and inner chest muscles even more.
 This would look like rotating the dumbbells so that your pinkies touch together at the top.

 Related Article: Bench Press With Legs Up: How-To, Muscles Worked, Benefits